chrisgrieser/nvim-various-textobjs/README.md

 		whenObjectNotFound = true,
 	},

-	-- show debugging messages on use of certain text objects debug = false,
+	debug = false, -- debugging messages when using some text objects }
-}
 ```